onathjan/plantsort/README.md

 - Ruby on Rails 8: For the application backend.
 - Bulma: CSS framework for styling.
 - Turbo: To handle filtering plants without page reloads.
-- Stimulus: For enhancing JavaScript functionality (if used).
+- Stimulus: For enhancing JavaScript functionality.

 ## Future Improvements